evgenyneu/keychain-swift/README.md

 ### Synchronizing keychain items with other devices

 Set `synchronizable` property to `true` to enable keychain items synchronization across user's multiple devices.
-In order for it to work the user must enable "Keychain" in iCloud settings on the device.
-Setting `synchronizable` to `true` will add the item to other devices with the `set` method and obtain synchronizable items with the `get` command.
+The synchronization will work for users who have the "Keychain" enabled in the iCloud settings on their devices.

+Setting `synchronizable` property to `true` will add the item to other devices with the `set` method and obtain synchronizable items with the `get` command.
 Deleting a synchronizable item will remove it from all devices.

 Note that you do not need to enable iCloud or Keychain Sharing capabilities in your app's target for this feature to work.